HL7/bulk-data/spec/export/index.md

 As a community, we've identified use cases for finer-grained, client-specified filtering.
 For example, some clients may want to retrieve only active prescriptions (rather than historical prescriptions), or only laboratory observations (rather than all observations).
 We have considered several approaches to finer-grained filtering, including FHIR's `GraphDefinition`, the Clinical Quality Language (CQL), and FHIR's REST API search parameters.
 We expect this will be an area of active exploration, so for the time being this document defines an experimental syntax based on search parameters that works side-by-side with the coarse-grained `_type`-based filtering.

 To request finer-grained filtering, a client MAY supply a `_typeFilter` parameter alongside the `_type` parameter.
 The value of the `_typeFilter` parameter is a comma-separated list of FHIR REST API queries that further restrict the results of the query.
+Servers may limit the data returned to a specific client in accordance with local considerations (e.g.  policies or regulations).
 Understanding `_typeFilter` is OPTIONAL for FHIR servers; clients SHOULD be robust to servers that ignore `_typeFilter`.

 *Note for client developers*: Because both `_typeFilter` and `_since` can restrict the results returned, the interaction of these parameters may be surprising.
 Think carefully through the implications when constructing a query with both of these parameters.